probsys/AutoGP.jl/README.md

 > Saad, F A; Patton, B J; Hoffmann, M D.; Saurous, R A; Mansinghka, V K.<br/>
 > ICML 2023: Proc.
 The 40th International Conference on Machine Learning.

+Given observed time series data, AutoGP uses Bayesian structure learning to synthesize covariance kernel functions and parameters for modeling the data, which is in contrast to traditional machine learning packages that only learn the parameters of a fixed, user-specified covariance kernel function.

 ## Installing

 The package can be added using the Julia package manager.
 From the Julia